 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-The City of Portsmouth Coastal Resilience Initiative, launched in 2011, was one of the first Coastal Resiliency Portsmouth Planning & coastal hazards vulnerability assessments completed in the region.
-The findings of that Initiative Sustainability detailed assessment resulted in the inclusion of resilience as a priority in the City's Master initiative Department Plan, subsequent vulnerability assessment work related to the City's historic resources, and the adoption of new floodplain regulations.
-2014 Housing Portsmouth Planning & An analysis of the existing housing conditions in the city with a focus on future efforts to Existing Conditions Sustainability preserve existing affordable housing and encourage redevelopment of underutilized Report Department properties to provide housing that is affordable to households at or below the Area Report Median Income (AMI).
-Portsmouth 2025 Portsmouth Planning & One of the many priorities for action identified in the Portsmouth 2025 Master Plan is Master Plan Sustainability supporting and maintaining a diverse community in the city, which includes promoting Department access to affordable housing.
-Housing Market Portsmouth Housing An analysis of the housing market in Portsmouth, NH, with a special interest in demand by Study: Portsmouth, Authority income and cost burden to various demographic groups in the city.
-NH Authonity income and cost burden to various demographic groups in the city.
-Portsmouth Planning & Climate Action Plan Sustainability Report in process; however initial data consulted.
-Department Housing Portsmouth Planning & Opportunity Needs Sustainability Report in process; however initial data consulted.
-Analysis and Planning Department
+The City of Portsmouth Coastal Resilience Initiative, launched in 2011, was one of the first coastal hazards vulnerability assessments completed in the region.
+Coastal Resiliency Portsmouth Planning & The findings of that detailed assessment resulted in the inclusion of resilience Initiative Sustainability Department as a priority in the City's Master Plan, subsequent vulnerability assessment work related to the City's historic resources, and the adoption of new floodplain regulations.
+An analysis of the existing housing conditions in the city with a focus on future 2014 Housing Existing Portsmouth Planning & efforts to preserve existing affordable housing and encourage redevelopment Conditions Report Sustainability Department of underutilized properties to provide housing that is affordable to households at or below the Area Median Income (AMI).
+Portsmouth 2025 Portsmouth Planning & One of the many priorities for action identified in the Portsmouth 2025 Master Plan Sustainability Department Master Plan is supporting and maintaining a diverse community in the city, iviaster i iaii Sustainability Department which includes promoting access to affordable housing.
+Housing Market Study: Portsmouth Housing Authority An analysis of the housing market in Portsmouth, NH, with a special interest in Portsmouth, NH Tortsmouth housing Authority demand by income and cost burden to various demographic groups in the city.
+Climate Action Plan Portsmouth Planning & Report in process; draft climate action strategies received and consulted.
+Climate Action Flan Sustainability Department Places to Live Study Portsmouth Planning & A community dialogue made up of resident-led study circles and facilitated by Circle Dialogue Report Sustainability Department; Portsmouth Listens, intended to define Portsmouth's housing issue(s), its top Out Portsmouth Listens housing needs, and recommended goals and actions for housing choice in the - Cut T OTESTIONET LISTETIS City.
+Portsmouth Housing The PHA Sustainability Plan outlines general goals and actions for improving Authority Sustainability Portsmouth Housing Authority the energy efficiency and sustainability of PHA affordable housing, as well as Plan the transition of PHA properties from fossil fuels to renewable energy.
+Home For All Strategic An assessment and foundation for a strategic plan for Home For All and its Planning Exploration Home For All; Brightspot partners/collaborators to prevent homelessness and housing instability in and Assessment Consultants Rockingham and Strafford counties in New Hampshire and York County in Summary Memo Maine-including partners' desire to form action-oriented working groups.